gaperaltav/donor-api/README.md

 This the main API for [donor app](https://github.com/gaperaltav/donor-app).

+## Requirements
+* NodeJS v12.13.1 or later.
+* npm v6.13.1 or later.
+* MongoDB v4.2.1 or later.

 ## Running the project

-*IMPORTANT:* You should have a mongodb server running in you machine.

 After you cloned the project, first rename the *.env.example* file to *.env* and fill it with your mongo server's configurations data.